libretro/docs/docs/library/beetle_psx_hw.md

 - **Renderer (restart)** [beetle_psx_hw_renderer] (**vulkan**/opengl/software)

-	Choose which video renderer will be used. **Software is the most accurate renderer.** The OpenGL and Vulkan renderers will enable and/or speedup enhancements like upscaling and texture filtering. **The OpenGL and Vulkan renderers must be used with its corresponding video driver in RetroArch's Driver settings.** **Also, Hardware Shared Context must be enabled in RetroArch's Core settings.**
+	Choose which video renderer will be used.

+	Software is the most accurate renderer.

+	The OpenGL and Vulkan renderers are less accurate at the moment but will enable and/or speedup enhancements like upscaling and texture filtering.

+	**The OpenGL and Vulkan renderers must be used with its corresponding video driver in RetroArch's Driver settings.**

+	- Renderer - vulkan
+	- RetroArch Video Driver - vulkan
+		- The vulkan renderer supports Slang shaders

+	- Renderer - opengl
+	- RetroArch Video driver - gl
+		- The opengl renderer supports GLSL shaders

 - **Software framebuffer** [beetle_psx_hw_renderer_software_fb] (Off/**On**)

 	If off, the software renderer will skip some steps.

 	Potential speedup.

 	Causes bad graphics when doing framebuffer readbacks.

 - **Adaptive smoothing** [beetle_psx_hw_adaptive_smoothing] (Off/**On**)

 	When upscaling, smooths out 2D elements while keeping 3D elements sharp.

-Only for the Vulkan renderer at the moment.
+	**Only for the Vulkan renderer at the moment.**

 ??? note "*Adapative smoothing - Off*"
     ![](..\image\core\beetle_psx_hw\smooth_off.png)